![]() |

 Read the whole story on the Faculty of Medicine website.

 “This technology gives us a new tool to examine membrane proteins in their natural environment of the human cell,” said Igor Stagljar, a professor in the Donnelly Centre for Cellular and Biomolecular Research.
-“As well, it’s sensitive enough to detect minor changes upon introduction of drugs, so it should prove useful in the development of therapeutics, particularly for cancer and neurological diseases.”back to top
+“As well, it’s sensitive enough to detect minor changes upon introduction of drugs, so it should prove useful in the development of therapeutics, particularly for cancer and neurological diseases.”

 Crown, the Croatian World Network, reports on the achievements of the Stagljar Lab with research into the ABC transport system, 2013.